VishwaGuru17/20-day-Javascript/README.md

 Day 15 - Create a function that will add two positive numbers of indefinite size.
 The numbers are received as strings and the result should be also provided as string

+Day 16 - Calculate 70! with high precision (all digits)